GeoscienceAustralia/ptha/ptha_access/DETAILED_README.md

   please contact the maintainer (described above).

 ## **Usage**

+**Note to users -- a security update to the NCI THREDDS Server on 16/07/21 broke the codes here, and caused the tests to fail.
+On 21/07/21 we implemented changes suggested by NCI to work-around the issues.
+Users will need to update their copy of the codes here in order to use the database.**

 Make sure you have successfully installed the software [as described here](INSTALL.md).
 Please confirm that everything installed correctly by